nickserv/prettier-config-a11y/README.md

 (requires 3.1.0), which preserves indentation of else cases while still indenting nesting if cases.

+### `"experimentalOperatorPosition": "start"`

+Prints operators at the start of new lines when wrapped.
+This improves readability for complex expressions and helps users with visual and cognitive disabilities.

 ### `"useTabs": true`

 Indentations are easier for assistive technology to read when using tabs instead